Daily Republic: History

-The Daily Republic had many owners through the beginning of the 20th century until 1919, when David A. Weir bought the newspaper.
-He owned the Solano Republican for the next 31 years.
+The Solano Republican had many owners through the beginning of the 20th century.
+It was acquired from Dinkelspiel by Elliot J. Clawson in May 1910, John F. Galvin in January 1911, Wesley L. Davis in September 1911, and David A. Weir in June 1919.
+Weir owned the Republican for the next 31 years.
 Weir was born in Sterling, Colorado in 1889.
-After working at The Denver Post and the Chicago Tribune, he published papers in Nebraska, Oregon and Porterville before buying the Solano Republican.
+After working at The Denver Post and the Chicago Tribune, he published papers in Nebraska, Oregon and Porterville before buying the Republican.
 Weir was also instrumental in establishing the local Lions Club, American Legion post 208 and the county's mosquito abatement district.
 Weir retired from publishing November 1, 1949, and sold the Republican to J. Clifton Toney.
-Toney operated the newspaper until 1960, when it was sold to the McNaughton family.
+Toney operated the newspaper until 1960, when he sold it to the McNaughton family.

-Since the early 1960s, the newspaper has been owned by the McNaughtons, a family with roots in journalism that date back to the 1920s.
-F.F.
+The McNaughtons had roots in journalism dating back to the 1920s.
+Foye Fisk "F.F."
 McNaughton, grandfather of present-day CEO Foy McNaughton, graduated from Columbia University's first master's degree program in journalism.
 He went on to work for a New York City newspaper.
 A few years later, he returned to his home state of Indiana to purchase a small paper in Bicknel.
 After making it a success, he purchased the Pekin Daily Times in Pekin, Illinois.
-This became the flagship paper.
+This became his flagship paper.
 His son, Dean McNaughton, joined the family business during the late 1940s.
 Dean McNaughton journeyed to California in 1960 and purchased the Solano Republican.
+Within the first year he owned the newspaper, Dean McNaughton increased the publication from two to five days a week, Monday through Friday, and renamed it the Daily Republic.
+The newspaper eventually was expanded to publish seven days a week.

-In 1965, the McNaughtons purchased the Mountain Democrat in Placerville.
-In 1967, they bought The Davis Enterprise.
-Foy McNaughton joined the family business in 1973.
-His first job was in the composing room at the Mountain Democrat.
-Later that year, he moved to The Davis Enterprise pressroom.
-For the next six years, he worked in all areas of the publishing business until 1979 when he was named publisher of The Davis Enterprise.
-He assumed his present title of president and CEO of the McNaughton newspapers in 1986.
-He became publisher of the Daily Republic in 1995, a role in which he serves in as of November, 2017.
-Foy McNaughton's son, T. Burt McNaughton, was named co-publisher in early 2013.
-In addition to the Daily Republic, the family publishes The Davis Enterprise, the Mountain Democrat, the Winters Express in El Dorado Hills, Village Life in Cameron Park & Folsom, and the Georgetown Gazette in Georgetown, California.
+The McNaughtons purchased the Placerville Mountain Democrat in 1964, and The Davis Enterprise in 1966.
+A year later the owner's brother John T. McNaughton died.
+The family continued to purchase other papers, including the Winters Express in 1994, Village Life in El Dorado Hills and Cameron Park in 1997, and the Georgetown Gazette in 2004.
+Dean McNaughton died in 2012.
+At that time the company was managed by his sons Foy McNaughton and Burt McNaughton, along with his grandson, T. Burt McNaughton.
+In September 2020, the Daily Republic suspended its Thursday and Saturday print editions.